geerlingguy/mac-dev-playbook/full-mac-setup-mford.md

     - `/Dropbox/My Documents/Macbook Ansible Restore/`
   - Run the playbook remotely with `--skip-tags homebrew, post`.
     - `$ ansible-playbook main.yml  --skip-tags "homebrew,post" --ask-become-pass`
+    - NOTE: The Dock may not show updates after this; in order to show the changes, run the following command in the Mac Terminal:
+      - `killall Dock`
+      - This command will terminate the Dock process, and macOS will automatically restart it.
+Any changes applied to the Dock should be resolved after this command.
   - Manual settings to automate someday:
     - Use the Terminal to permanently set hidden files to show in Finder
       - `$ defaults write com.apple.Finder AppleShowAllFiles true`